 WE SHARE [DO NOT SHARE] PERSONAL INFORMATION WITH OTHER WEBSITES OR COMPANIES.
-Collection: We collect personal information directly from the collect information about you from other we use cookies on our website We use web bugs or other invisible collection we install monitoring programs on your communication. sources: [[n methods \checkmark Uses: We use information about you to: Consent Consent • With Your Witho ut Your Send you advertising mail Send you electronic mail ✓✓ Sharing: We allow others to use your information Consent With Y Consent Your Without Your Maintain shared databases about yo \checkmark ✓ \checkmark Call you on the telephone N/A N/A Access: You can see and correct {ALL, SOME, NONE} of the information we have about you.
-Advertising mail Affiliates □ ☑ N/A Third Parties Retention: We keep your personal data for: {Six Mor nths Three Ye ears Forever} Change: We can change our data use policy (AT ANY TIME, WITH NOTICE TO YOU , ONLY FOR DATA COLLECTED IN THE FUTURE}
+Collection: We collect personal information directly from you We collect information about you from other sources: We use cookies on our website We use web bugs or other invisible collection methods NO ☑ □ We install monitoring programs on your computer \checkmark Uses: We use information about you to: Consent Consent Send you advertising mail With Withou ut Your Send you electronic mail Call you on the telephone ✓ Sharing: We allow others to use your information to: Consent With You ur Without Your Maintain shared databases about you \checkmark Send you advertising mail Send you electronic mail Call you on the telephone N/A N/A Access: You can see and correct {ALL, SOME, NONE} of the information we have about you.
+Choices: You can opt-out of receiving from Advertising mail Electronic mail Telemarketing ✓ Affilia □ ☑ N/A ates Third Parties Retention: We keep your personal data for: {Six Months Three Years Forever} Change: We can change our data use policy {AT ANY TIME, WITH NOTICE TO YOU, ONLY FOR DATA COLLECTED IN THE FUTURE}